 Japan’s Crisis Hurts Sales of Hybrid Cars and EVs

-Just when gasoline prices are rising and cars are again hot sellers, the crisis is making hybrids and new electric cars tough to get.
+Just when gasoline prices are rising and hybrid cars are again hot sellers, the is making hybrids and new electric cars tough to get.
 Let’s look at the impact on three big sellers of hybrids and electrics.

-Toyota, Honda, and Nissan are hurt less than expected because they have diversified globally, including billion dollar plants and operations in the .
+Toyota, Honda, and Nissan are hurt less than expected because they have diversified globally, including billion dollar plants and operations in the United States.
 The most advanced hybrids and electric cars, however, are first produced in Japan.
 Every supplier must be able to produce for new cars to be assembled in Japan.
 Once assembled, it will be challenging to move them across roads not ripped apart.
 It will take time to return shipping ports to normal after the recent tsunami tossed cars and railcars around like toys.
 Plants and operations require MW of electricity, now constrained by nuclear plant shutdowns.

 Toyota reports that all 13 North American vehicle and engine plants are running normally, although overtime has been curtailed to maintain adequate inventories of parts that come from Japan.
 Toyota now makes 12 different models in North America, including high-volume vehicles such as Camry, Corolla, RAV4, and Lexus RX 350, and nearly 70 percent of all Toyota and Lexus vehicles sold in the U.S. are made in North America.